 The most popular Medicare Supplement plan for new Medicare beneficiaries is Medicare Supplement Plan G in Connecticut.
 It’s designed to simplify healthcare by replacing copayments, coinsurance, and other out of pocket costs with one monthly premium.
-Beneficiaries can ensure coverage for most of their medical expenses by filling the federal Medicare program gaps with Medicare Supplement Plan G in Connecticut.
+Beneficiaries can ensure coverage for most of their medical expenses by filling the federal Medicare program gaps with Medicare Supplement Plan G.

 What is Medicare Supplement Plan G in Connecticut?